International Football Alliance: History

 In January, 2024 the league announced their plans to push the inaugural season to 2025, after securing only five teams for 2024.
 The IFA also announced four more teams for 2025 in Tampa Bay, Florida (Tampa Bay Tornadoes), Huntsville, Alabama (Alabama Beavers), Portland, Oregon (under the name PDX) and Louisiana (Gulf Coast Tarpons), while the later two would be removed from the website on later date.
 In June, 2024 San Antonio was announced as the league eighth team.
 Las Vegas withdrew from the league in October, 2024 and began pursuing an Arena Football One franchise.
 On October 25, 2024, after months of speculations, the IFA announced the six teams to be playing the 2025 season: Alabama, Baltimore, Dallas, San Antonio, Tampa and Chihuahua.
 Five days later, a seventh team named the Ohio Valley Ironmen was added, without mentioning where the team will play.
 In December, the league reported they are vetting three potential expansion teams in Georgia, Ohio and Mexico.

 Both the Baltimore Lightning and the IFA issued separate statements in early January 2025 mutually announcing the Lightning were out of the IFA, but differed on who initiated; the IFA stated that the teams had voted the Lightning out of the league, while the Lightning stated it had left voluntarily.
 One month later, Baltimore Lightning owner Will Hanna sued the IFA and owner Jason Adams seeking, among other things, an injunction against the league and accusing Adams of defrauding other franchises, including those that had departed or folded prior to the season, with Adams responding that it was the Lightning who were defrauding the leagues in which it was a member and that the suit had no merit.
 On February 25, United States District Judge Russell denied Mr. Hanna's Motion for Preliminary Injunction against the IFA.

 On February 28, 2025, the IFA announced the Arkansas Storm, owned by Coy Flynn and coached by Ron Calcagni, as its newest expansion franchise.
 The team was first reported of one of the inaugural teams in the Major League Football (MLF).
 The Storm was set to begin play in the 2026 season.
-In March, the Pioneros, owned by the IFA owner Jason Adams, moved from Dallas to Georgetown, Texas after they couldn't secure a stadium in the Dallas–Fort Worth metroplex, and subsequently changed it name to the Texas Pioneros.
+In March, the Pioneros, owned by the IFA owner Jason Adams, moved from Dallas to Georgetown, Texas after they couldn't secure a stadium in the Dallas–Fort Worth metroplex, and subsequently changed their name to the Texas Pioneros.
 It was later announced they will sit out until the 2026 season.